jayeshgarg/OpenCVFaceRecog/README.md

 # OpenCVFaceRecog

 ## faces.py
-Will used the learned data(in pickels and recognizers) to idenfiy a person or object in live video feed.
+Will used the learned data (in pickels and recognizers) to idenfiy a person or object in live video feed.

 ## faces_train.py
 Will help you in training the model with static images places inside images folder. (refer readme inside it)

 ## faces_train_live.py
 Will help you in training the model with live video feed.
-This ca be used to training multiple people within same live feed but only one person at a time.
+This can be used to train multiple people within same live feed but only one person at a time.

 For more detials please refer the code as more documentation is not yet done.